 It has just about all the information you could need to get started on a food truck of your own in fact.
 Even small details like recommending you install industrial fans on your food truck so that the smoke will not go straight to your customers, but instead away from them for a more comfortable experience.
+It discusses wrapping food that will be stored or has been ordered to go with ldpe sheets to keep them sealed and clean, and many other things you might not think about at first.
+It’s a great way to consider factors you may have overlooked that could help you make up your mind and hit the ground running.
 You’ll get to decide which of the different food trucks you want to go for, and how to go about it.

 The book starts out by telling the story behind food trucks in Southern California, including the battles with antiquated and restrictive policies and procedures.
 There is then a detailed guide to LA taco trucks including Aquascalientes, Mariscos Jalisco, El Matador and many others.

 From the traditional taco trucks the book moves on to the “gourmet food trucks” with profiles of Kogi (along with their Kimchi Quesadilla recipe), as well as short snippets about Nom Nom (bahn mi), Grill Em All (burgers), Buttermilk Truck, Ludo Bites, India Jones Chow Truck, Dosa Truck and others.

 The tour continues to Northern California with information about Curry Up Now, Sam’s Chowdermobile, Spencer on the Go, Roli Roti, Tanguito, and others.
 Once again, great photography, interesting recipes, and for me, wonderful stories about each truck and the people behind them.